azikooo777/opencart-banners-modification/README.md

 # EXAMPLE

-Go to **Design -> Banners** and choose your banner or add new banner and you should see a new field description.
+Go to **Design -> Banners** and choose your banner or add new banner and you should see a new field **Description**.
 Below is an example of an image, as should look

 ![Example 1](https://github.com/azikooo777/opencart-banners-modification/blob/master/images/example-1.png)

 Let's write the text **example** and save.

-now we have a new variable description in banners array and it is available in the following templates
+Now we have a new variable **description in banners array** and it is available in the following templates
   * **catalog/view/theme/your-theme-name or default/template/extension/module/slideshow.twig**
   * **catalog/view/theme/your-theme-name or default/template/extension/module/carousel.twig**
   * **catalog/view/theme/your-theme-name or default/template/extension/module/banner.twig**

 Let's display our previously written text **example**.
-I wrote.
-This text in slideshow.
+I wrote this text in banners slideshow.

 Go to **catalog/view/theme/your-theme-name or default/template/extension/module/slideshow.twig**.
 Bellow example image code before.